About Skijoring at the Frisco Nordic Center

 Frisco, CO 80443

-- $35 per class for Frisco Nordic season pass holder
+- $45 per class for Frisco Nordic season pass holder (this fee includes instruction from Louisa Morrissey and use of her Skijoring equipment for the dogs)

 Classes are taught by Louisa Morrissey, certified professional dog trainer and owner of High Country Dogs (formally Skijor & More).
 All dogs must have proof of vaccination or titer testing and be in good health.